 Thus, members and leaders come from incredibly diverse cultures, religions, backgrounds, and experiences—including those who come with little to no religious background.
 To some degree, they all rely on the General Handbook for guidance.
 Many may appreciate and welcome this small additional guidance on a sacred religious ritual they will now practice almost every week.
 As part of an ongoing Restoration, it is a guideline from the Lord’s prophets that can help create unity in wards and congregations around the world.

 The handbook does not state a specific reason for using the right hand, but depending on other sacred and solemn personal experiences, a Latter-day Saint might think of using the right hand to partake of the sacrament as pledging one’s allegiance to Jesus Christ, as reaching out to Jesus to be healed, as agreeing to be honest with the Savior, as extending a hand of fellowship to Jesus, as a sign of commitment to keep the commandments, as remembering the squared right arm that accompanies various sacred covenants, or in any other way that has sacred meaning to you personally.

 Religious ritual can help us see our shared humanity across various kinds of differences.
 I have found joy in joining, uniting, and communing with fellow worshippers—brothers and sisters in faith.
 Using our right hands when possible is a symbolic way of being united in order, meaning, and ordinances.

 Gathering together on the Lord’s day to commune with the Lord and with the Saints to remember Christ’s atoning sacrifice by partaking of the sacrament is, indeed, a holy communion.

-Editor’s note: This article was originally published on LDSLiving.com in September 2020.
+Editor’s note: This article was originally published on LDSLiving.com in September 2020 and has been updated.